federico-jf/Data-Visualization-UTD-EPPS-6356/index.md

 ## Context of the Research Questions: the #AlevelResults Case

 Every year in the United Kingdom, “Level A” exams are taken by young people to determine which university they can aspire to.
 However, this year such tests were suspended due to the COVID-19 pandemic and the school lockdowns.
 Instead, high school teachers were asked to give a predicted grade for their pupils and then rank them in order within their class.
-Posteriorly, an algorithm was expected to only adjust and standardize results at the national level.
-With the purpose of calculating the final grades, the algorithm of the Office of Qualifications and Examinations Regulation (named "Ofqual") used the historical performance of schools and the ranking of students within their own school.
+Posteriorly, an algorithm was expected to adjust and standardize results at the national level.
+With the purpose of calculating the final grades, the algorithm of the Office of Qualifications and Examinations Regulation (named “Ofqual”) used the historical performance of schools and the ranking of students within their own school.

-The result was that 37% of estimated grades were lowered and 5.3% were raised by Ofqual's algorithm in comparison with teachers' predictions.
+The result was that 39.1 % of estimated grades were lowered and 2.26 % were raised by Ofqual’s algorithm in comparison with teachers’ predictions.
 The unexpected effect was that the algorithm ended up benefitting private schools over public schools.
 This meant that results favored those students who were enrolled in better schools even if their grades were worse, compared to those in schools with historically worse performance.
 As a result, in some cases, bright pupils in poorly performing schools saw their grades lowered because last year’s cohort of pupils did not do well in their exams.

-It is evident that such a situation can have an impact on the future life of students since it conditions the higher education institutions they can access and limits their opportunities for social mobility.
+It is evident that such a situation can have an impact on the future life of students since it conditions the Higher Education institutions they can access and limits their opportunities for social mobility.

 As soon as the results were known on past August 13th, the demonstrations of students, teachers, and educational institutions on social networks did not wait.
 Mainly on Twitter with the hashtag #AlevelResults, comments about lack of consistency, the erratic and disconcerting character of the results, and anomalies in the construction of the model used by Ofqual were just some of the main public manifestations.

 As corollary, in the face of media pressure, the United Kingdom government ended up discarding the A levels results corrected by the algorithm and established a plan of future evaluations and appeals to mitigate the biased results.

-Seen in perspective, the "#AlevelResults" case is one of the first times that public opinion has spoken out so strongly about results considered unfair coming from evaluations driven by algorithms in educational settings.
+Seen in perspective, the #AlevelResults case is one of the first times that public opinion has spoken out so strongly about results considered unfair coming from evaluations driven by algorithms in educational settings at national level.
 Undoubtedly, the analysis of such data can be a great opportunity to explore the reaction and the arguments offered by students and teachers.
-To everyone's concern, it is expected that situations like these will become more and more frequent in educational organizations.
+To everyone's concern, situations like these are expected to become more and more frequent in educational organizations in the coming years.

 ## Research Questions

-The general objective is to explore data from Twitter with the hashtag #AlevelResults in order to produce visualizations about the social network and about the content of the published tweets.
-Specifically, the main questions that will be addressed are:
+The general objective is to explore data from Twitter with the hashtag #AlevelResults in order to produce initial visualizations about the social network and about the content of the published tweets.
+Specifically, the questions that will be addressed are:

 • How has the reaction around #AlevelResults on Twitter developed in time? • From which geographic locations did users participate? • What is the network or sub-community that most participates in the discussion (tweets with responses and interactions)? • Who are the top users involved in the discussion around #AlevelResults on Twitter? • What feelings are associated with the texts published in the tweets?

 ## Data

-Using personal Twitter API 78,839 tweets have been downloaded from 8/14/2020 to 9/2/2020 (when the last tweet about the topic was recorder) considering as a criterion the hashtag #AlevelResults.
+Using personal Twitter API, 78,839 tweets have been downloaded from 8/14/2020 to 9/2/2020 (when the last tweets about the topic was recorded) considering as a criterion the hashtag #AlevelResults.
 This hashtag was trending topic when the discussion exploded on past 14th of August.

 The main variables worked were the following (although new ones were created when needed): Id_str, From_user, Text, Created_at, Time, In_reply_to_user_id_str, In_reply_to_screen_name, From_user_id_str, In_reply_to_status_id_str, Profile_image_url, User_followers_count, User_friends_count, User_location.

 ## Methods

 The visualization techniques used include general charts to initially explore data with R using ggplot2 library.
 Then, with igraph library Social Network Analysis was implemented to visualize the network of interactions, retweets, and mentions.
 Finally, Text Mining techniques were applied (specifically Sentiment Analysis with tidytext and reshape2 libraries) over Twitter content with hashtag #AlevelResults.
 Detailed technical descriptions of each chart will be presented below.

 ## Results and visualizations